Cassidy (Overwatch): Design

-Cassidy stands 6 ft 1 in (185 cm) tall, and is a tanned male with brown hair and a chin curtain beard.
+Cassidy stands 6 feet 1 inch (185 cm) tall, and is a tanned male with brown hair and a chin curtain beard.
 His left arm is replaced with a cybernetic prosthetic from the elbow down.
 He is dressed in the manner of a cowboy, with a hat, spurs and large belt buckle that spells "BAMF".
 A glove covers his right hand, a kneepad on his right leg, a metal vest with tubing surrounds his torso over his shirt.
 His upper body is covered by a red serape which drapes past his waist.
 He has gun holsters on both hips with an ammo belt in between, with the right holster holding his large revolver.
 When adapting his previous work Tsang aimed to make minimal changes to the design, such as the serape and adding flash bangs to his belt.
 His revolver, "Peacekeeper", was conceptualized by artist Ben Zhang.
 Some consideration was given to which of his arms would hold the gun, and it was decided that his right arm should hold the weapon, so his mechanical left would be able to rapidly fan the gun's hammer.

 Like other Overwatch characters, Cassidy received skins, unlockable cosmetic items to change his in-game appearance.
 His in game 3D model consists of several layered meshes, causing some difficulty when creating skins for the character, as some of his animations interacted with his belt and hat.
 Of these, his "Summer" changes his hair to blonde, gives him a straw hat and lifeguard shorts for an outfit, a beach towel around his shoulders, and changes his belt's phrase to "SAMF".
 This skin led to a significant amount of fan reaction, with Nathan Grayson of Kotaku comparing it in appearance to actor Owen Wilson, and others trying to comprehend what "SAMF" was supposed to mean exactly.

 With the release of Overwatch 2, the character's design was revised, giving him a full beard, additional armor plating, and most notably a lighter skintone.
 This led to some confusion amongst players, as some had assumed due to his darker skin color the character possibly had Native American or Hispanic heritage prior to the change.
 In a "Ask Us Anything" thread on social media website Reddit, the developers responded to a question regarding the matter by stating that the character was "white and just very tan".